hmyan90/MediaRefreshTools/README.md

 #### Patch LangPack
 * Add Recovery languages to Windows Main OS (install.wim)
 * Add Language Packs to Windows Recovery Environment (winre.wim in install.wim)
-* Add Language Packs to Windows Setup Environment (boot image index 2)
+* Add Language Packs to Windows Preinstallation environment
 * Notice the script won't add localized Windows Setup resources to the Windows installation media, if you want to do this, you need to manually copy the language-specific Setup resources from each language-specific Windows distribution to the Sources folder in your Windows distribution.